- Overview

 age: 36

-notation?
-These are just Templating functions that allow generation of dynamic content! 😉
+notation is?
+These are just Templating functions that allow the generation of dynamic content! 😉

 3. Validate your mocks

-Now it’s time to validate that mock publication of messages on the connected broker is correct.
-In a real world scenario this mean developing a consuming script or application that connects to the topic where Microcks is publishing messages.
+Now it’s time to validate that the mock publication of messages on the connected broker is correct.
+In a real-world scenario, this means developing a consuming script or application that connects to the topic where Microcks is publishing messages.

 For our User signed-up API